CloudSlang/docs/advanced_authoring/02_lesson.rst

 Class File
 ----------

-Now that we have our project set up, let's start by create the class that will house the method called from CloudSlang.
+Now that we have our project set up, let's start by creating the class that will house the method called from CloudSlang.
 In the **src\\main\\java** folder let's create a new package named ``io.cloudslang.tutorial.httpclient.actions``.
 And within that package, create a new class named ``HttpClientAction``.